 MWA has expanded our services to include the implementation, managing, and services of corporate retirement plans for employees of small, medium and large businesses.
 Qualified plans will include 401Ks, 403Bs, simple IRAs, profit-sharing plans, defined-benefit plans and cash-balance plans.
 “Retirement plans have become more and more important to employees in the workforce today, and we […]

-Peter Maller has been listed as a Five Star Wealth Manager in the Maryland Market for 2019, published February 2019 by Five Star Professional in Baltimore Magazine.
-This is the seventh time Peter has been recognized, having been listed each year since 2013.
-Five Star Wealth Manager – The Five Star Wealth Manager Award is […]
+Peter Maller has been listed as a Five Star Wealth Manager in the Maryland Market for 2020, published February 2020 by Five Star Professional in Baltimore Magazine.
+This is the eighth time Peter has been recognized, having been listed each year since 2013.

 We are happy to announce that Maller Wealth Advisors was ranked #10 in the Baltimore Business Journal’s 2018 List of Largest Financial Planning Companies.
 This list was ranked by number of professionals in the Baltimore area.
 2018 Baltimore Business Journal’s Largest Financial Planning Companies in Greater Baltimore